SURDS: Self-Supervised Attention-guided Reconstruction and Dual Triplet Loss for Writer Independent Offline Signature Verification: Results and Analysis

 \subsection{Cross-Script Evaluation}

-Finally, we also probe into a cross-script OSV setup, where the model trained on a signature corpus of a given script is evaluated on a dataset of a different script altogether.
-For this setup, we first train our proposed framework separately on the Bengali and Hindi datasets (i.e. Indic script) \cite{pal2016performance} used in this study and then test the trained models on the ICDAR-2011 Dutch signature dataset \cite{alvarez2016offline}.
-The Dutch dataset has a pre-defined evaluation set comprising query (1287) as well as reference (646) signatures coming from 54 writers.
-Here also, we have adhered to the training set distribution described in Section \ref{subsec:dataset}.
-The results obtained are:
+Finally, we also probe into a cross-script OSV setup, where the model trained on a signature corpus of a given script is evaluated on a dataset of a different script.
+For this setup, we first train our proposed framework separately on the Bengali and Hindi datasets (i.e. Indic script) \cite{pal2016performance} and then test the trained models on the ICDAR-2011 Dutch signature dataset \cite{alvarez2016offline}.
+The Dutch dataset has a pre-defined evaluation set comprising query (1287) as well as reference (646) signatures from 54 writers.
+Here, we have adhered to the training set distribution described in Section \ref{subsec:dataset}.
+The results obtained on the Dutch dataset by training on the Indic scripts are: